a-dot-p/Text-Town-Square/README.md

 If your server doesn't have it, add [YAGPDB](yagpdb.xyz).
 Go to [its control panel](https://yagpdb.xyz/manage) and go to Custom Commands.
 Make sure it has the appropriate permissions to add roles, create threads (including private), delete threads, send messages, etc.

 ## 2) Add commands
 You will need `4` command slots open to run Text Town Square (the max is 50 for free users).
-Add the 4 commands either through the links or manually:
+Add the 4 commands either through the links below:

-### Quick Setup
+###  Setup
 1. [Setup](https://yagpdb.xyz/cc/K1m-PrZ5xS)

      **$\color{red}{\text{IMPORTANT:}}$** set the role restrictions at the bottom to **Mod** or **Admin** roles on your server.
 This command can be abused.